-1) Hotspot (origin connection) 2) Connector wire 3) Destination 4) Prototype mode tab 5) Add interaction button 6) Interaction (settings expanded) 7) View mode launcher
+1) Hotspot (origin connection) 2) Connector wire 3) Destination 4) Prototype mode tab 5) Add interaction button 6) Interaction action 7) Animation settings 8) View mode launcher

 The trigger defines the user action that will start the interaction.
 Penpot currently provides the following triggers (more of them will come):

 - On click: when user clicks or tap the hotspot.

 - Mouse enter: when the mouse enter the hotspot area.

 - Mouse leave: when the mouse leaves the hotspot area.